VaughnNguyen23/Llama-Term/README.md

 - Ensure Ollama is running: `docker-compose ps`
 - Check if port 11434 is accessible: `curl http://localhost:11434/api/tags`

-**Model not found:**

-- Pull the model first: `docker exec -it ollama ollama pull <model-name>`
-- Or use F3 in the TUI to download

-**Slow responses:**

-- Larger models require more resources
-- Try smaller models like `phi:latest` for faster responses
-- Consider GPU support for better performance

 ## File Storage

 - **Chat sessions**: `~/.ollama_tui/chats/` - Saved when you press F6